-It's an acronym that stands for methylenetetrahydrofolate reductase (MTHFR for short) and it's an important enzyme which helps your body turn folate into important products such as DNA, RNA, and other amino acids.
+It’s an acronym that stands for methylenetetrahydrofolate reductase (MTHFR for short) and it’s an important enzyme that helps your body turn folate into important products such as DNA, RNA, and other amino acids.

 The presence of these mutations impacts how well your body metabolizes and utilizes folate and B12 and it also can impact your risk for certain diseases such as heart disease (4), high blood pressure, neurological issues, and birth defects.

-We are not going to focus on the potential impact that the presence of these mutations have on your risk of disease but instead, we want to talk about how the presence of these mutations impact what supplements you should or should not be using.
+We are not going to focus on the potential impact that the presence of these mutations has on your risk of disease but instead, we want to talk about how the presence of these mutations impacts what supplements you should or should not be using.

 This is important even if you don’t know your MTHFR status or you’ve never heard of MTHFR before!